-needs of the campus community, inclusive of diverse communities and identities on campus, sustainable, and assessed for value and effectiveness.
-More information including program descriptions and frequency of offerings can be found by visiting the Title IX website at titleix.byu.edu.
-Additionally, online training modules available to students and employees are available 24/7 at training.byu.edu.
+In connection with Sexual Assault Awareness Month, the university offers students the opportunity to sign a pledge to stand up against sexual assault.
+More information including program descriptions and frequency of programs and events can be found by visiting the Title IX website at titleix. byu.edu/titleix/events or by going to titleix.byu.edu and clicking on "events."
+Additionally, online training modules available to students and employees are available 24/7 at byu.myabsorb.com/#/dashboard.